eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/29-create-a-win-condition-with-a-mapdone-operator.md

 [📹 Video](https://egghead.io/lessons/egghead-create-a-win-condition-with-a-mapdone-operator)

-- the `doneCondition` is an operator that accepts a condition (our win condition) and only will invoke our listener if the condition is met.
+- The `doneCondition` is an operator that accepts a condition (our win condition) and only will invoke our listener if the condition is met.
 - some key ideas about the `doneCondition` and `mapDone`:

 ```javascript